-Hyperhidrosis describes the condition of excessive sweating, a common disorder affecting approximately 2-3 percent of Americans.
+Hyperhidrosis is a skin condition where patients experience sweating in excess of what is required to maintain regulation of normal body temperature1.
 There are many types of hyperhidrosis, but the two most common types are:

 - axillary hyperhidrosis, which is the excessive sweating of the underarms and usually begins in late adolescence

 - palmoplantar hyperhidrosis, which is the excessive sweating of the palms and the soles of the feet and could begin in patients as young as 13.

 Most of the time, hyperhidrosis occurs in patients who are otherwise very healthy.
 Sometimes neurologic, endocrine (based on the network of glands in the body that produce hormones to keep the body functioning), infectious, or other systemic diseases can be the cause, and other times people experience hyperhidrosis due to heat or emotions.
 However, most who suffer from hyperhidrosis experience sweating at all hours, regardless of mood or temperature.

 Treatments for Hyperhidrosis

 Treatments for hyperhidrosis have included over-the-counter antiperspirants, prescription strength antiperspirants, a treatment called Iontophoresis, which uses direct electricity to pass ionized tap water through the skin to temporarily disable the sweat gland, oral medications, Botox®, and now miraDry®.

 - Over-the-counter antiperspirants usually contain aluminum or another low dose of metal salt and are usually the first attempt at treating hyperhidrosis, since they’re easily accessible.